Key takeaways

 If you have a valuable domain, you might want to investigate domain insurance or additional security options offered by some registrars.

 You now have a complete roadmap for finding, registering, and protecting the perfect domain name.
 This is the first and most important step in building your online identity.
-The final piece is choosing a trusted registrar to help you secure your digital asset and make the process simple.
+The final piece is choosing a trusted registrar to help you secure your digital asset and make the process as simple as possible.

 Secure your domain name today with Network Solutions